eliabntt/moveit_based_collision_checker_and_placement/README.md

 - single (always the same) object placement in the world: simply check collisions between the two meshes (one is in ob_l1, one is in ob_l2).
 The mesh of this object gets pre-loaded when the node is launched.
 - multiple object placement in the world: recursevly check collisions between one mesh and the already placed ones.
 First iteration is `mesh1-world`, second is `mesh2-[world,mesh1]`, etc. NOTE: note that this can be used also as a single-object placement with different meshes per each iteration.

+The object movement in the scene is done in low-level moveit-based c library calls.
+This means that the checking can be done with a high-level of efficiency.

 _________
 ### Usage